pietervdvn/MapComplete/Docs/BuiltinLayers.md

-This tagrendering is only visible in the popup if the following condition is met: `_translation_links~.+&mapcomplete-translation-mode=true|mapcomplete-translation-mode=mobile`
+This tagrendering is only visible in the popup if the following condition is met: `_translation_links~.+ &mapcomplete-translation-mode=true |mapcomplete-translation-mode=mobile`